 • Photos showing interlocks and why partial removal breaks the system.

-• Elevation continuity photos (what’s visible together).
+• Elevation continuity (what’s visible together).

 2. Document affected materials (drywall, insulation, framing, flooring).

-3. Drying logs + readings where applicable (proof of mitigation work).
+3. Drying logs/readings where applicable (proof of mitigation work).

 4. Separate “cause” (roof) from “result” (interior) in the claim file.

-How to talk about mold safely
+How to talk about it safely

 • Don’t diagnose.
 Document moisture conditions and visible staining.